 PSD Academic Accolades and Honors

 These honors are a testament to the division's commitment to pushing the boundaries of knowledge in disciplines such as astronomy & astrophysics, chemistry, computer science, geophysical sciences, mathematics, physics, and statistics.
-The division's collaborative and innovative spirit continues to foster an environment where scientific pioneers thrive, making it a global leader in the physical and mathematical sciences and a hub for cutting-edge research.
+The division's collaborative and innovative spirit continues to foster an environment where scientific pioneers thrive, making it a global leader in the physical, computational, and mathematical sciences and a hub for cutting-edge research.

 Nobel Laureates | Wolf Prize | Fields Medal | National Medal of Science | Presidential Medal of Freedom | American Academy of Arts & Sciences | National Academy of Sciences | Guggenheim Fellowships | MacArthur Fellowships